Benign Prostate Hyperplasia

 What is Benign Prostatic Hyperplasia?

-Benign Prostatic Hyperplasia is the enlargement of the prostate gland which, due to its anatomical position, results in the obstruction of the outflow of urine from the bladder.
-It is one of the most common diseases affecting men.
+Benign Prostatic Hyperplasia (BPH) is the enlargement of the prostate gland which, because of its anatomical position, results in obstruction of the outflow of urine from the bladder.
+It is a common condition that affects men as they age.

 Benign prostatic hyperplasia or prostatic enlargement manifests itself mainly after the age of 40.
 At this age, 40% of men present symptoms of this disease, which are mainly manifested in alterations in urinary dynamics.
 This percentage increases by 10% as each decade progresses, so that almost all men over 80 years of age have urinary problems.